 Parents across the globe have recently been thrown into the innovative world of online learning.
 If you’re getting stressed about the new homeschooling transition, you’re not alone.
 Whether your child’s school recently adopted Google Classroom as a solution for distance learning or you just haven’t familiarized yourself with the digital learning platform yet, don’t worry – we’re here for you.

 The good news is that even the most technologically challenged parents catch on quickly to the ins and outs of Google Classroom.
 What first appears as a scary world of distance learning will soon be a breath of fresh air.
-You'll learn to help your child stay organised and find success thanks to this innovative online solution for face-to-face educational instruction.
+You’ll learn to help your child stay organized and find success with this innovative online solution for face-to-face educational instruction.

 “Online resources can enrich and enhance the education provided to students,” said Anna Cutaia, Ed.D., the superintendent of Milford Public Schools in Connecticut.
 “While this is not a substitution for face-to-face teaching, this is an opportunity for families to maintain and sustain the progress that each child has made and will continue to make throughout the school year.”